evylang/evy/README.md

 Here are some resources for learning more about Evy:

-- [Learn and Practise](https://github.com/evylang/evy/wiki): A guided tour that teaches you programming using Evy.
+- [Learn and Practise]\: A guided tour that teaches you programming using Evy.
 - [Syntax by Example](docs/syntax_by_example.md): A collection of examples that illustrate the Evy syntax.
 - [Built-in Documentation](docs/builtins.md): Details on built-in functions and events in Evy.
 - [Language Specification](docs/spec.md): A formal definition of the Evy syntax and language.